Premier Cruises

 Premier Cruises was a cruise line holding company formed in the early 1990s, focusing on the family cruise market and expanding cruise operations into new geographic regions.
 The company’s business strategy centered on acquiring older cruise vessels, refurbishing them to offer a "traditional cruise experience," and operating them in regions such as Europe and South and Central America.

 At the time, major cruise operators such as Carnival Cruise Line, Norwegian Cruise Line, and Royal Caribbean International were not prioritizing these markets.
 Premier Cruises primarily targeted European and South American customers through strategic marketing partnerships with leading tour and travel companies, including Thomson Holidays in the United Kingdom, TUI in Germany, Fritidsresor in Scandinavia, Alpitour in Italy, and Pullmantur in Spain (which was later acquired by Royal Caribbean International for $800 million).
 The company also collaborated with more than a dozen operators in South and Central America, such as CVC in Brazil, which was acquired by The Carlyle Group (63.6%) in January 2010 for $250 million.
 Premier Cruises maintained its main offices in Cape Canaveral and Miami, Florida.

 History

 Premier Cruise Lines

-Premier Cruise Lines was founded in 1983 by cruise industry veterans Bjornar Hermansen and Bruce Nierenberg under a licensing agreement with the Walt Disney World Resort.
-It served as the direct predecessor to Disney Cruise Line.
+Premier Cruise Lines was founded in 1983 by industry veterans Bjornar Hermansen and Bruce Nierenberg with the aim of offering affordable family cruises.

-In 1992, The Walt Disney Company decided to establish its own cruise line and terminated its licensing agreements with Premier.
-To maintain its family-friendly image, Premier subsequently entered into a similar licensing agreement with Warner Bros., featuring Looney Tunes characters.
-The cruise line continued to operate, offering land-and-sea vacation packages that included visits to Walt Disney World and Universal Studios theme parks in Florida.
+Starting in 1985, Premier entered into an exclusive agreement with The Walt Disney Company in which the companies would offer a land and sea vacation package.
+Guests would spend three of four nights at the Walt Disney World resort paired with a three- or four-night Premier cruise out of nearby Port Canaveral.
+Premier was also licensed to use Disney characters on board its ships.

+Premier and Disney ended their exclusive arrangement in 1993.
+Premier continued to offer land and sea vacation packages with Disney, but also began offering a similar package with Universal Orlando.
+Disney also allowed other cruise lines to offer similar packages.
+To maintain its family-friendly image, Premier licensed the Looney Tunes characters from Warner Bros.
+After failing to secure another exclusive partnership, in 1994 Disney announced that it would create its own Disney Cruise Line by 1998.